-The Wilderness Advanced Life Support (WALS) is WMA International’s most advanced level course.
-Our 36-hour course is run over 4 - 5 days.
-It is open to certified or licensed advanced level medical practitioners involved in rescue, mass casualty, and remote outdoor environments or urban areas in disaster or crisis.
-This constantly-evolving course is highlighted by discussions of new and innovative ideas and the appropriate application of technologies.
+The Wilderness Advanced Life Support (WALS) is Wilderness Medical Associates International’s most advanced level course.
+Our 36-hour course is run over 4 days(5 days for courses requiring translations).
+It is open to certified or licensed advanced level medical practitioners involved or interested in rescue, mass casualty, and remote outdoor environments or urban areas in disaster or crisis.
+This constantly-evolving course is highlighted by discussions of new and controversial ideas and the appropriate application of technologies.
 The learning environment is challenging, stimulating, and fun.

 The WALS curriculum is written in-house by a team of medical and rescue professionals and researchers.
 We do the research and find the evidence supporting this unique approach to medicine in austere settings.
 The curriculum is comprehensive, complete, and kept current on an annual basis.
-This is the most relevant and peer supported medical curriculum for remote and extreme environments in the world.
+We believe that this is the most relevant and peer supported medical curriculum for remote and extreme environments in the world.

-Day 1 - Logistics and Introduction; General Concepts in Wilderness Medicine; Patient Assessment System (PAS); Critical Systems; Spine Assessment and Treatment; PAS Drills
+Day 1 - Logistics and Introduction; General Concepts in Wilderness Medicine; Patient Assessment System (PAS) with drills; Critical Systems Summary; Anaphylaxis; Spine Assessment and Treatment with PAS Drills; Wrap-up

-Day 2 - Homework Review; Musculoskeletal; Limb Splinting; Dislocation Reduction Demo and Practice; Skin, Soft Tissues and Burns; Thermoregulation; Cold Injuries; Altitude; Anaphylaxis; Small Group BLS Simulations
+Day 2 - Homework Review; Pain Management; Musculoskeletal; Limb Splinting; Dislocation with Reduction Demos and Practice; Wounds/Burns; Thermoregulation; Small Group BLS Simulations; Wrap-up

-Day 3 - Homework Review; SCUBA; Lightning; Submersion; ALS Treatments and Meds; Appropriate Technology; ALS Tools and Medications; SAR/Organization; Night Simulation
+Day 3 - Homework Review; Altitude; Cold Injuries; Lightning; Medical Aspects of Avalanche; ALS Tools/Appropriate Technology; SAR/Organization/Roles; Night Simulation

-Day 4 - Homework Review; Expedition Practitioner/Backcountry Medicine; First Aid Kits Toxins; Bites and Stings; Medical Legal; Summary; Exam
+Day 4 - Homework Review; Drowning; SCUBA; Toxins/Vectors; Expedition Practitioner/Backcountry Medicine; First Aid Kits; Medical Legal; Review; Wrap-up

 All teaching materials will be at no additional cost.
 Students will receive the following books on this course: